snakehead007/localhosted-invoice-administration/README.md

 [![Build Status](https://travis-ci.com/snakehead007/invoice-administration.svg?branch=master)](https://travis-ci.com/snakehead007/invoice-administration)

 This program is mainly used for managing and administrating invoices and generating them into .pdf format
+<br> Currently only used for Belgian clients and users.

-Version 2.0(beta) is out.
+<br> Version 3.0.0 (close beta) is out.
 We are still improving and adding things on a daily basis.
-This is not a finished product, but you can still contribute and/or test it out.
-Check out the projects > core functionalities. for the current progess.
+<br> To contribute, use and/or test it out, contact me.

 This project is translated in 2 languages, Dutch and English.